Follow 6 Main Steps To Your Career as a Pilot

 We get many potential students asking what steps they will have to take to become an airline pilot, and we would like to lay out a step-by-step guide detailing the process.

-One of the most compelling comparisons between Academy of Aviation and a community college is the time factor.
-Unlike a four-year college course, we get you into the air for the full duration of your training.
+One of the most compelling comparisons between Academy of Aviation and a four-year college is the time factor.
+Unlike a full-time college commitment, we get you into the air for the full duration of your training.
 If you’ve got your heart set on a career as an airline pilot, our career-oriented programs will put you on a direct course to your goal.

 A crucial distinction between an independent FAA-certified instructor and the Career Pilot track at Academy of Aviation is determined by our ACCSC Accreditation.
 Recognized by the U.S. Department of Education, ACCSC serves as the designated institutional accrediting agency for 700 trade and technical schools that provide quality vocational education to over 150,000 students each year.

 Along with a minimum amount of flight hours, students need to demonstrate sufficient skills and knowledge to their flight instructor before they may earn an FAA private pilot's license.
 This license, also known as a certificate, will allow them to fly an aircraft and carry passengers and baggage without compensation.
 Individuals will need to earn a commercial pilot's license to get paid to transport people and property.